 It is very rare to find a walk in the central lakes which is quiet and unspoilt.
-Watendlath is a hidden valley,often overlooked on the drive south to the bigger hills at the head of Borrowdale.
+Great Crag from Watendlath is one such walk.
+Watendlath is a hidden valley, often overlooked on the drive south form Keswick to the bigger hills at the head of Borrowdale.
 The land here is rough and undulating, a typical mess of land covered with heather and bracken, hidden patches of water and small rocky outcrops.

-The walk itself, although short, includes the complete variety of terrain with the highlights being the summit of Great Crag and idyllic Dock Tarn.
-There are 2 cairns on the top of Great Crag, pick either as even the O/S struggle to give the hill a proper height.
-Whichever trig you pick though there are glorious views.
-Being so central, the views are extensive in all directions , the exception being to the south east where the bulk of Ullscarf does obscure the view.
-Dock Tarn is lovely and completely unspoilt, to be honest most walkers in the Lakes will never have seen or heard of it.
+The short walk is full of variety.
+The highlights being the summit of Great Crag and idyllic Dock Tarn.
+There are two cairns on the top of Great Crag, pick either as even the O/S struggle to give the hill a proper height.
+Whichever cairn you pick though there are glorious views.
+It is so well positioned that the views are extensive in all directions.
+The exception is the south east where the bulk of Ullscarf obscures the view.
+Dock Tarn is lovely and completely unspoilt.
+Most walkers in the Lakes will never have seen or heard of it.
 More fool them.

-Recommend: Stop at Ashness Bridge and walk the few hundred meters to Surprise View for one of the most iconic views in the Lake District – over Derwentwater and Keswick to Skiddaw.
+Stop at Ashness Bridge and walk the few hundred meters to Surprise View for one of the most iconic views in the Lake District.
+Over Derwentwater and Keswick to Skiddaw.